Inclusion and Special Educational Needs and DisabilityPolicy

 All job descriptions include a commitment to equality and diversity as part of their specifications.
 In order to continuously improve our understanding and knowledge of equality and diversity, we welcome any opportunities to share best practice by networking with other settings.
 We also attend training programmes provided by Surrey EYCS as part of our programme of continuous professional development.

-We expect the families in our playgroup community to act with the same respect for equality and diversity and do not tolerate unacceptable behaviour/language from children, parents, carers and visitors.
+We expect the families in our Preschool community to act with the same respect for equality and diversity and do not tolerate unacceptable behaviour/language from children, parents, carers and visitors.

 We operate in a village hall which has been adjusted for wheelchair access, enabling use of toilets, fire exits and outdoor play area.
 Where possible we provide appropriate equipment with EYCS support and recommendations from specialists.
 Since we are a ‘pack-away setting’, the room layout is quite flexible.
 We make reasonable adjustments to meet the needs of all the children.
 This adjustment includes all aspects of our activities.
 Any adjustments we make are included on our health and safety Risk Assessment as appropriate.

-The development and progress of all children attending the Playgroup is monitored using a system of observing and reporting that we call a Learning Journey.
+The development and progress of all children attending the Preschool is monitored using a system of observing and reporting that we complete in the child’s ‘Journey’ section on the Famly app.
 We conduct a ‘Progress Check for children aged two and we track all the children’s development against EYFS framework.
 In addition we of course use parents’ input and the experience of our staff.
-Any concerns regarding a child’s development will be discussed with parents, their key worker and the Special Educational Needs Co-ordinator (SENCO), Katharine Wright.
+Any concerns regarding a child’s development will be discussed with parents, their key worker and the Special Educational Needs Co-ordinator (SENCO), Cat Fisher.